 I suppose I should also mention that there are such a thing as 2/70 and 1/70, however these o-rings aren't used very often (if at all) in paintball.
 Also, they're not standard 1/16" height.

-If you have an unknown o-ring and need to know its size, you can measure it using calipers or just by placing it on a ruler.
+If you have an unknown o-ring and need to know its size, you can measure it using calipers or just by placing it on a rule (as shown below).
+This is easier with small o-rings since they tend to remain circular and not become oval-shaped, making them more difficult to measure by hand.

-If an o-ring isn't measured in decimal and doesn't have the standard height of 1/16", chances are it's metric.
+If an o-ring isn't measured in the SAE decimal system, chances are it's metric.
 Metric rings are measured in millimeters, generally by the inside diameter.
-Meaning, if you see an o-ring listed as 1x4-mm or 4x1-mm, chances are it has a height of 1-mm and an ID of 4-mm.
+Meaning, if you see an o-ring listed as 1x4-mm or 4x1-mm, it's likelt to have a height of 1-mm and an ID of 4-mm.
 However, if there is no "inside diameter" or "outside diameter" clarification after the size, you should verify the dimensions before purchasing your own.
 Personally I always label my metric sets with an "ID" tag to denote inside diameter, but others may miss this notation.

 Large AS-standard Sizes:

 Only o-rings with one or two digits are 1/16" height.
-O-ring sizes in the one-hundreds (110/70, 123/70, etc) have a larger height; there's also sizes in the two-hundreds, three-hundreds, etc. (it ranges from 100 to 999).
+O-ring sizes in the one-hundreds (110/70, 123/70, etc) have a larger height; these size differences range between size 100-999.
 These larger o-ring sizes aren't used much in paintball so I don't talk much about them on this page.
+I'm sure you can look them up on other websites if you need the information.

 Put simply, higher durometer o-rings are more stiff than smaller durometer ones.
 The so-called "default" o-ring durometer is 70, which allows for the best seal is most situations.
 However, there are some cases where a more stiff o-ring will be required, due to the design of the part using it, or the function of the o-ring.
 For instance, some clearance issues caused by a 70 durometer o-ring just barely not sealing can sometimes be cured by using a 90.
 Oftentimes the stiffer o-ring will help reduce leaks of this type becuase it doesn't adhere to the surface as loosley as the 70 duro ring does.
-However, in that sitution the 90 ring will tend to wear out more quickly.
+However, in that sitution the 90 ring will tend to wear out more quickly because it won't be as compliant with nearby components.

-Many manterials are used in this industry and others.
-Here's a short list of some of them and a few brief details thereof.
+Many manterials are used in the paintball industry and others.
+Here's a short list of some of them and a few brief details.

 · Buna, Buna-T, NBR, Nitrile: These are different names for the same type of o-ring material (Butadiene Nitrile).
-These are the mose inexpensive o-rings available and are all black in color.
+These are the mose inexpensive o-rings and tend to be black in color.
 Most metric o-rings are only available in Buna.
 Additionally, most specialty o-rings used in solenoids and other applications are also Buna.
-Standard AS Buna o-rings cost only a few cents each, whereas mectric ones cost around a dime each.
+Standard AS Buna o-rings cost only a few cents each, whereas mectric ones cost a little more.

-· Urethane: This is a more common material used in the industry because o-rings of this material are traditionally of higher quality than Buna, yet still remain relatively inexpensive.
-This means they tend to last longer.
+· Urethane: This material is more common in "moving seal" applications because it provides a theoretically better seal compared to cheaper Buna o-rings.
+This means they tend to last longer in some situations.
 Urethane o-rings appear in various clear tints, depending on the manufacturer and method.
-Most of the time they will appear as a clear white color, but sometimes will carry a reddish or greenish tint (or any shade in between, brown, orange, etc etc).
+Most of the time they will appear as a clear white color, but sometimes will carry a reddish or greenish tint (or any shade in between, brown, orange, etc).
 Further, 90 durometer urethane rings are often solid white instead of being clear colored.
 Available in many durometers.
 Urethane o-rings cost between 40-70 cents each.

 · HNBR, aka.
-Therban: The green o-rings that show up in SP and occasionally other guns are made from a material known as Therban.
-This material is chemically similar to Buna, except the materials are hydrogenized (addition of hydrogen).
-The resulting material tends to hold up longer than urethane or buna, while maintaining the same durometer as the lower-quality Buna rings.
+Therban: The green o-rings that show up in some equipment are made from this material.
+It's chemically similar to Buna, except the materials are hydrogenized (addition of hydrogen).
+The resulting rubber material tends to hold up longer than urethane or buna, while maintaining the same durometer as the cheaper-quality Buna rings.
 Although significantly more expensive, ideally this is the most long-lasting o-ring type available due to the long tolerances.

 · Other matierals include silicon, neoprene, Polyurethane, Ethylene Propylene, Acrylic Polyacrylate, Perfluoroelastomer, and others.
-These aren't typically used in paintball though.
+These aren't typically used in paintball since they offer advantages in situations not often encountered in paintball equipment (chemical resistance, etc).

 Despite the cost differences between o-rings, there really isn't such thing as a standard lifespan of a seal.
-It will vary depending on the frequency of use, surface finish of surrounding parts, weather conditions, lubrication, amount of particulates in the air source, etc etc etc. Additionally, not all o-rings are created equal.
-Due to this, nothing is truely "guaranteed" when it comes to the lifespan.
-A cheap Buna o-ring might outlast a Urethane one used in similar situations.
-You can never be sure.
+It will vary depending on the frequency of use, surface finish of surrounding parts, weather conditions, lubrication, amount of particulates in the air source, and others.
+Additionally, not all o-rings are created equal.
+Nothing is truely "guaranteed" when it comes to an o-ring lifespan; more expensive urethane o-rings are more likely to outlast buna seals, but it isn't a guarantee that you won't need to rebuild a pressure system using more expensive o-rings.
+Sometimes things just break and you end up rebuilding the parts regardless; you can never be sure ahead of time.

 Other customized o-ring shapes are also available should you require them in bulk.
 They require special molds per application so the upfront cost is high.